Dental A Team with Kiera Dent

 The Bottom Line

-If the practice wants help crafting hiring ads that match culture, attract the right applicants, and set clear expectations from day one, reach out at Hello@TheDentalATeam.com.
-If you'd like our expert guidance for your practice, Dental A Team is here to help!
-Schedule a call with our team.
+If your practice wants help creating hiring ads that reflect culture, attract the right candidates, and set clear expectations from the start, reach out at Hello@TheDentalATeam.com.

 For more tips, check out our podcast.